j-mnr/gophergo.dev/content/basics/03-constants.md

 ---
-title: "Constants"
+Lesson: 3
-draft: false
+Title: "Constants"
-lesson: 3
+Draft: false
 ---

 Constants are variables that cannot be changed.